 First round interviews will be conducted individually, normally at Stone Education Center, (schedule will be provided).
 If selected from the first round interview to move forward, your resume will be distributed to all of the companies.
 They will have approximately 4 to 6 weeks to select who they would like to interview (we will notify you along the way).
 Upon the deadline of receiving their selections, we will hold a mass interview event (scheduled in advance), where you will interview at tables with each company that selected you.
 After your last interview, you will rank each company you interviewed with, and they will rank you.
 We will make placement decisions based off of this information.
 You will be notified of your placement within 48 hours following this event.

-The first week will run Tuesday through Thursday.
-This curriculum serves as a foundation into the corporate setting.
-Throughout the remaining 11 weeks of training, the Fellows will spend Monday through Thursday in on-the-job training with our Corporate Partners; while each Friday will consist of a blend of online and/or classroom corporate training and time back with the military unit or separation processing as needed.
+* The first week will run Three days, with an introduction to corporate culture and job-seeker skills training, and a company visit for on-boarding/orientation.
+Throughout the remaining 11 weeks of training, the Fellows will spend four days a week at their respective companies.
+This is usually Monday through Thursday in on-the-job training with our Corporate Partners.
+The four days also consists of a blend of online and/or classroom, corporate and job-seeker skills training.
+Fridays are provided as a flex day for time back with the military unit or separation processing, or with the Program Manager at fellow’s request.

 If you have any questions, please feel free to contact your C2C counselor or email firstname.lastname@example.org